 Later, in the Foundations of the Metaphysics of Morals (1785), Kant would distinguish between “things” and “persons” (4:428), describing the former as natural means and the latter as rational ends.
 Persons are free; what distinguishes them is their will, a faculty of determining oneself to action (4:427).
 Self-determination is the basis of freedom; necessitation is the mark of nature.
 The New Elucidation supplies the unified ground for this dichotomy.
 Autonomy and heteronomy are a matter of dynamic degree.
-Persons and things alike are energetic bundles, but the superior rational force of persons can resist others and is capable of autonomy.
+Persons and things alike are energetic bundles of collocated forces, but the superior rational force of persons can resist others and is capable of autonomy.

 Hence the New Elucidation does not begin with the principle of identity, like other ontological templates.
 Kant states that “there is no unique, absolutely first, universal principle of all truths” (prop.
 1, 1:388.11–12).
 Instead, the identity-pair of opposites is absolutely primary (absolute prima): “whatever is, is, and whatever is not, is not” (prop.
 2, 1:389.3–6).
 Affirmative and negative identity, when juxtaposed, suggest contradiction.
 This means that contradiction is a derivative of the primary identity-pair.
 It also means that contradiction is governed by a prior (prae) identity (prop.
 3, 1:390.30–2).
 Just consider any real knowledge: truth rests on an intuition of its ground (intuiti niti, 1:394.3–4), and if one wants to go beyond tautological transformations, ground of truth will differ from truth grounded.
 Analogously, actual states of affairs are grounded in other events (prop.
 6, 1:394.10–11).
 Hence distinct antecedent reasons determine truths; distinct prior grounds determine things.
 At the same time, the truths determined give meaning to the antecedent as their reason, and the things determined give context to the prior as their ground.
 Reality emerges as soon as the dynamic center patterns alterity, while being placed and defined by the patterned alterity when doing so.
 The resulting interaction is essential.
 And it is accessible.
 Metaphysical cognition begins with communal identity (communiter principium identitatis) governing contradiction (prop.
 2, 1:389.3–6).

-Beyond access is the root of natural interactivity.
-A ground differs from the grounded.
 As the communal identity of opposites is the universal grounded, the ultimate ground must be identity as such.
 Now the simple unit appears.
 It is outside our grasp but absolutely necessary (prop.
 7, 1:395.4–6).
 The necessary existing unit is called “God” (ibid.).
 From it everything follows (prop.
 8, 1:396.8–9).
 Specifically, what follows, and now once more within cognitive reach, is change (mutatio, 1:410.18).
 Kant’s Principle of Succession makes change intelligible: change occurs because of substantial connections ([substantiae] cum aliis connexae sunt); the mutual dependency of substances determines mutual alterations (prop.
 12, 1:411.18–200).
 A bond governs change and thus reality.
 This dynamic-structural bond is a reciprocal, harmonious dependency.
 Metaphysical cognition ends with reciprocal commercium or interactivity, Kant’s Principle of Coexistence (prop.
 13, 1:412–13).